 This RAP describes the development of a rigorous three-dimensional groundwater flow model that has been refined following Michigan Department of Environment, Great Lakes, and Energy's (EGLE's) initial review and comment.
 We believe the modeling effort has successfully resulted in the development of initial design parameters for the Site interceptor and groundwater treatment systems.
-This revised RAP responds to EGLE's August 17, 2021 comment letter on the February 2021 Draft RAP submission provided by R&W/GZA.
-The majority of EGLE's comments (Comments 1 through 10) were focused on refinement of the groundwater model.
+This final RAP responds to EGLE's August 17, 2021 comment letter on the February 2021 Draft RAP and EGLE's February 10, 2022 approval with conditions letter on the November 2021 revised RAP submission.
+The majority of EGLE's August comments (Comments 1 through 10) were focused on refinement of the groundwater model.
 In subsequent conversations between R&W/GZA and EGLE, the technical comments were discussed and a path forward regarding each comment was agreed upon.
-Appendix A provides a Response Letter to EGLE's August 2021 Comments.
+Appendix A provides Response Letters to EGLE's August 2021 Comments and EGLE's February 2022 Comments.
 Where applicable, specific modeling comments are addressed in Section 5.0.